PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 * _Offline mode_: When an edge device is online the guardian may be set to be inactive (depending on the guardianship construction).
 * _Online mode_: When the edge device enters limited mode, it becomes reliant on a guardian.
 Therefore the guardian status must be set to online in order to send key updates.

-_Shared Randomness_: A seed is shared between edge and guardian that can be updated in a deterministic manner.
-Without the knowledge of the seed, key generation will look random.
+_Shared Randomness_: In order for a guardian to heal an edge that is unable to self-update, they must share a random tape.
+Practically, this is accomplished by sharing a seed for random number generation between edge and guardian.
+This random seed SHOULD/IS RECOMMENDED be shared via secure hardware or it MAY be shared over a secure channel.
+Readers are encouraged to see [www.link.to.our.paper.com] for security tradeoff analysis.

 <!--{::boilerplate bcp14-tagged}-->

 # Anonymous Guardian